Shut Up Pete

 “Okay, clean it up.”

 Finally, he thought, ending the call and shoving the phone back into a pocket.
-He walked back into the dingy bedroom, Jimmy’s eyes searching his craggy face for direction.
+He walked into the dingy bedroom, Jimmy’s eyes searching his craggy face for direction.

 “We’re done here,” he indicated with a nod towards the chair holding the pale, thin man.